Improved Quantum Query Upper Bounds Based on Classical Decision Trees: Decision Tree Rank

 \item If $\ell$ is a child of an $\land$-node, say $v$, and $b = 1$, then the output of $v$ is completely determined by the other edges going into it.
 Since we assumed $\T$ to be in reduced form, at least one other such edge must exist.
 Therefore, the node $\ell$ can be removed, and the new tree $\T'$ computes $f|_{\rho'}$.
 The same argument holds when $v$ is an $\lor$-node and $b = 0$.

+\item Now suppose that $\parent(\ell)$ is the root of the tree, it is labeled by $\land$, and $b = 0$.
+In that case, we the $\land$ evaluated to $0$, and therefore the function value is completely determined.
+Thus, $f|_{\rho'} = 0$, and we output the empty tree computing $0$.
+The same argument applies when $\parent(\ell)$ is the root of the tree, it is labeled by $\lor$, and $b = 1$.

-\item Finally, if $\ell$ is a child of an $\land$-node, say $v$, and $b = 0$, then the output of $v$ is always $0$, and the other inputs to $v$ are now redundant.
+\item Finally, if $\ell$ is a child of an $\land$-node that is not the root of $\T$, say $v$, and $b = 0$, then the output of $v$ is always $0$, and the other inputs to $v$ are now redundant.
 Therefore, we can remove $v$ and the subtree rooted at it.
 The same holds for the case when $v$ is an $\lor$-node and $b = 1$. \end{itemize}

 This completes the proof. \end{proof}

 Note that the tree that $\update$ outputs might not be in reduced form.
 Next, we show that the $\contract$ routine takes as input an AND-OR tree, converts it into reduced form, and does not change the function it computes.